-Inability to satisfy both of the above requirements may result in an individual reverting back to the Emergency Services I status.
+Inability to satisfy #2 in addition to #1 of the above requirements may result in an individual reverting to the FESI-I status.

 Renewal information shall be submitted to the local WTCS Fire District Coordinator for verification and then forwarded by the Fire District Coordinator to the WTCS Fire Service Education Director.